An introduction to SAP Testing

 Skilled testers carry out SAP regression testing with powerful automation tools.
 Doing so prevents unexpected changes to system functionalities and ensures that core business processes can run seamlessly.

-Performance testing is used to understand how the system components are performing in a given situation.
-It allows to check system reliability, scalability and resource usage.
+Performance testing is used to understand how the system components perform in a given situation.
+It allows you to check your system’s reliability, scalability and resource usage.
 These benchmarks act as a metric of performance for a given module.
 If the module responds to generated requests in the given range, it meets the given benchmark.
-If it fails to do so, we need to identify the source of the performance issues.
+If it fails to do so, you need to identify the source of the performance issues.

-These are some of the steps we should follow in SAP performance testing:
+Here are some steps you should follow in SAP performance testing:

-● Test if the module or collection of modules meet user requirements
+- test if the module or the collection of modules meets user requirements;

-● Identify bottlenecks arisen as a result of high transaction rate, inefficient coding, or batch volumes
+- identify bottlenecks that have arisen as a result of high transaction rate, inefficient coding, or batch volumes.

 User Acceptance Testing

-In user acceptance testing customers use software components to see if they meet their requirements.
-They can ask the development team to make further enhancements to the product if necessary.
-This final interaction with end-users and stakeholders can ensure that all the agreed-upon requirements are a part of the product.
+In user acceptance testing, customers use software components to see if they meet their requirements.
+They can ask the development team to make further changes to the product, if necessary.
+This final interaction with end-users and stakeholders can ensure that all the agreed-upon requirements are integrated in the product.

-In security testing, we examine application components potentially at most risks.
-This means we must ensure operational security, product security, network security, portal security, ensure access control, and perform source code audit.
-This kind of testing can be performed by different team members: experts in infrastructure, development, database, and of course, testers.
+In security testing, you examine application components potentially at risk.
+This means you must ensure operational security, product security, network security, portal security, access control, and perform source code audit.
+This kind of testing can be performed by different team members, such as experts in infrastructure, development, database, and, of course, testers.

-Security Testing helps us ensure the safety and integrity of SAP modules.
-Without security testing, we can’t make sure that SAP users have access to necessary data and transactions they need.
+Security Testing helps to ensure safety and integrity of SAP modules.
+Without security testing, we can’t make sure that SAP users have access to the necessary data and transactions.

 As an ERP, SAP systems have several portals based on a client’s requirements and business processes.
-Portal testing is necessary for ensuring that portals operate without errors on different browsers.
+Portal testing is necessary to ensure that portals operate without errors in different browsers.

 SAP Testing at Performance Lab